caue-paiva/Trabalho-Web/backend/internal/repository/firestore/README.md

 # Firestore Repository

-This package provides a Firestore implementation of the `service.DBPort` interface.
+This package provides a Firestore implementation of the `server.DBPort` interface.

 ## Setup